Carola Schouten: Political career

 Schouten became a member of the House of Representatives in 2011 upon the resignation of former Deputy Prime Minister André Rouvoet.
 In parliament, she served as her group's spokesperson on financial policy.

 Schouten and party leader Gert-Jan Segers participated in the negotiations of forming the third Rutte cabinet, which she entered as Deputy Prime Minister.
 From autumn 2019 she faced farmers' protests because of government's measures involving decreasing the number of livestock.
 In 2020, Schouten suggested the EU should begin to adjust animal welfare regulations and limit live animal exports.
 From 2021, she led efforts on legislation on reducing damaging ammonia pollution.

 In 2022, she introduced the Future Pensions Act into law.

 In July 2024, Schouten was nominated to become the mayor of Rotterdam, succeeding Ahmed Aboutaleb.
 She was sworn in on 10 October 2024.

 Personal life

-Schouten is single with a child and is a member of the Dutch Reformed Churches (previously the Reformed Churches in the Netherlands (Liberated)).
+Schouten married Coert Kleijwegt on 27 June 2026.
+She has a son from a previous relationship.
+She is a member of the Dutch Reformed Churches (previously the Reformed Churches in the Netherlands (Liberated)).
 She lives in Rotterdam.
 Her younger sister Marjan van der Meij-Schouten is a member of the municipal council of Altena, like her older sister on behalf of the Christian Union.